 · Every processor has its generation like 6t, 7th, 8th, or 10th Gen processors that will up your system speed or power the next-generation laptops.
 You can read these processors in more detail here.

-CPU: The “brains” of computers, the processor has significant control over performance, but depending on what you want to be, even the minimum-expensive model may be a good option.
-Here’s a list of processor or generation:
+In the “brains” of computers, the processor has significant control over performance, but depending on what you want to be, even the minimum-expensive model may be a good option.
+Here’s a list of processors or generations:

 Note: Ryzen has its gen.